Best AI Wealth Management Tools in 2026

 An automated investing service that builds and manages a diversified portfolio for you based on your risk profile, handling allocation, rebalancing, and tax features automatically.
 The model is hands-off: you set goals and it runs the portfolio.

-If you like the automation but want more say in what you hold, the middle ground is worth a look.
+If you like Wealthfront’s automation but want more say in what you hold, the middle ground between a robo and a hands-on chat like Walnut is worth a look.
 See AI robo-advisor alternatives for tools that keep you in control while still using AI.

 Which to use for what in 2026